1377Zing/yolo-segment_flask/README.md

 A Flask-based web application is built to handle tasks such as image upload, object detection, and fluorescence analysis.

-**Frameworks and Libraries**: Flask is used to build the web service, Flask-CORS is used to solve cross - domain issues, PIL, OpenCV, and scikit - image are used for image processing, NumPy is used for numerical computation, and the YOLO model comes from a custom `yolo` module.

 ### Installation and Deployment

 #### Environment Requirements